Cipherpy/TAXObot/README.md

 # TAXObot

-TAXObot is an AI assistant designed for Marine Taxonomists, particularly focusing on the taxonomic information of 500 marine species representing multiple taxonomic groups, including Polychaeta, Crustacea, Asteroidea, Holothuroidea, Chondrichthyes, and Pisces This Streamlit application leverages Retrieval-Augmented Generation (RAG) to provide accurate and detailed taxonomic information based on user queries.
+TAXObot is an AI assistant designed for Marine Taxonomists, particularly focusing on the taxonomic information of 500 marine species representing multiple taxonomic groups, including Polychaeta, Crustacea, Asteroidea, Holothuroidea, Chondrichthyes, and Pisces.
+This Streamlit application leverages Retrieval-Augmented Generation (RAG) to provide accurate and detailed taxonomic information based on user queries.

 ## Features